Frutiger (typeface): Frutiger Stones (1998)

 This is a family of casual fonts inspired by natural elements.
 Using polished pebbles as the boundary, the family consists of regular, positive, and negative fonts.
 Frutiger Stones Positive is Regular without the stone outline, while Negative is a reverse fill of the Regular.

 Frutiger Symbols (1998)

 This is a family of symbol fonts.
 The fonts contain plants, animals, and stars, as well as religious and mythological symbols.
 The naming convention follows Frutiger Stones.

 Frutiger Capitalis (2005)

 This is a family of casual fonts that consists of regular, outline, and signs fonts.
 Frutiger Capitalis Outline is the outline version of Frutiger Capitalis Regular.
 Frutiger Capitalis contains ornamental glyphs of religions, hand signs, and astrological signs.

-In popular culture (Frutiger Aero)
+In popular culture

-The Frutiger typeface retrospectively gave its name to the 2000s internet aesthetic Frutiger Aero, because the typeface was used in similar settings to this design style.
+The Frutiger typeface retrospectively gave its name to the 2000s internet aesthetic Frutiger Aero, due to the typeface's heavy use in similar settings to this design style, and due to Adrian Frutiger's humanist fonts inspiring those that would go on to be used in Microsoft products of the 2000s.